 Operations and Mission Control

-The SAM Operations Center and Mission Control is a 1,200 sq-ft building separate from the SAM habitat and Mars yard and on campus at Biosphere 2.
-SAM Ops includes a small workshop for on-site repair of equipment, a library and den, a full-featured conference room for local team and virtual meetings, a full kitchen and bath, and Mission Control complete with projection screen for real-time data monitoring and communications, four workstations as designated by visiting crew.
-SAM Ops will be fully operational in February 2024.
-Stay tuned!
+The SAM Operations Center is a 1,200 sq-ft building separate from the SAM habitat and Mars yard, at the Biosphere 2 campus.
+Ops includes a library-den, conference room for local team and virtual meetings, full kitchen and bath, workshop for on-site repair of equipment, and Mission Control complete with projection screen for real-time data monitoring and communications.
+SAM Ops maintains a dedicated radio link to SAM for data relay with light travel-time delay to simulate the distance from Earth to Mars and back again.